nih-cfde/announcements/2023/2023-12-11-announcements.md

 ## Cross-Pollination Meeting
 There will be no January Cross-Pollination meeting.
 The [next meeting](https://docs.google.com/document/d/1iHMcU895gDwjohK6rNlcK4Gzc6p91bVepN2xsjFps_I/edit?usp=sharing) will take place on **February 6th, 2024, at 2 pm ET/ 11 am PT**.
 View the [Cross-Pollination Schedule](https://docs.google.com/spreadsheets/d/1hQAeOLkivUZZnwZ_KxfGw3neezMaWbrPk9nnFiKfQGA/edit?usp=sharing) for more details.
 Email [support@cfde.atlassian.net](mailto:support@cfde.atlassian.net) if you would like to present.

+## 4DN Hackathon
+The 4D Nucleome program is accepting applications for the 2024 4DN Hackathon, which will be hosted at the University of Washington in Seattle, Washington from **March 18-21st, 2024**.
+The hackathon is open to all students, faculty, and staff from the general scientific community – no coding experience is required.
+This opportunity offers participants the chance to explore genome organization, build something novel, learn from peers, and get familiar with the 4DN program’s data and research!
+40-50 applicants will be selected, and travel and accommodations will be completely supported.

+Find more details and the application here: [hack4dnucleome.github.io](https://hack4dnucleome.github.io/)

+The priority deadline for a better chance at a preferred project is **December 31st, 2023**, and the final deadline to apply **January 20th, 2024**.
+Please direct all questions to: [hack4dnucleome@gmail.com](mailto:hack4dnucleome@gmail.com).

 ## SPARC Webinar: Tools for Integrative Physiological Modeling
 A multi-institution team of dedicated scientists work to create the SPARC Portal, but how well do you know the team leaders?
 The Principal Investigators (PIs) play a pivotal role in shaping SPARC's vision to bridge the body and the brain.
 They spur the creation of an environment where data takes center stage and foster a culture of sharing and reuse.